jmw-phys/iNORG/README.md

     finished: Debug for the state class; change for the abge in norg.cpp. next do : (same as prev)
     tinking : (same as prev)

+Version: v1.0.22 @ 2023.04.06
+    finished: fix the if_norg_imp mode, Now debug in this mode. next do : try to find the reason energy different with v1.0.07. tinking : The number of elerment is same as v1.0.07?